Amazon SageMaker AI identity-based policy examples - Amazon SageMaker AI

 { "Version": "2012-10-17", "Statement": [ { "Sid": "AllowFromVpc", "Effect": "Allow", "Action": [ "sagemaker:CreateTrainingJob", "sagemaker:CreateHyperParameterTuningJob" ], "Resource": "*", "Condition": { "ForAllValues:StringEquals": { "sagemaker:VpcSubnets": ["subnet-a1234"], "sagemaker:VpcSecurityGroupIds": ["sg12345", "sg-67890"] }, "Null": { "sagemaker:VpcSubnets": "false", "sagemaker:VpcSecurityGroupIds": "false" } } } ] }

-Restrict Access to Workforce Types for Ground Truth Labeling Jobs and Amazon A2I Human Review Workflows
+Restrict access to workforce types for Ground Truth labeling jobs and Amazon A2I Human Review workflows

-Amazon SageMaker Ground Truth and Amazon Augmented AI work teams fall into one of three workforce types: public (with Amazon Mechanical Turk), private, and vendor.
-To restrict user access to a specific work team using one of these types or the work team ARN, use the sagemaker:WorkteamType and/or the sagemaker:WorkteamArn condition keys.
+You can restrict user access to a specific work team using one of these types or the work team ARN.
+To do so, use the sagemaker:WorkteamType and/or the sagemaker:WorkteamArn condition keys.
 For the sagemaker:WorkteamType condition key, use string condition operators.
 For the sagemaker:WorkteamArn condition key, use Amazon Resource Name (ARN) condition operators.
-If the user attempts to create a labeling job with a restricted work team, SageMaker returns an access denied error.
+If the user attempts to create a labeling job with a restricted work team, SageMaker AI returns an access denied error.

 The following example uses the sagemaker:WorkteamType condition key with the StringEquals condition operator to restrict access to a public work team.
 It accepts condition values in the following format: workforcetype-crowd, where workforcetype can equal public, private, or vendor.